 Hybrid system indexing

-Furthermore, an F-term derived by reclassifying or subdividing the IPC for each predetermined technical fields from a variety of technical standpoints (purpose, usage, structure, material, manufacturing method, processing method, control means, etc.) is assigned to each documents and used as search keys.
+An F-term derived by reorganising or subdividing the IPC for each predetermined technical fields from a variety of technical standpoints (purpose, usage, structure, material, manufacturing method, processing method, control means, etc.) is assigned to each documents and used as search keys.

 Bibliographic data and full-text processing for search purposes

 Full text search service that integrate the following technologies (1) to (4) has been provided:

 (1) Technology to produce an automaton based on search condition and apply the targeted data for search to the automaton to evaluate the matched condition (SIGMA search technology)